SimilarWeb's Demographics allows you to:

 SimilarWeb has access to hundreds of thousands of internal analytics accounts that provide us with their demographic information (age and gender).
-SimilarWeb also has the largest and most diverse panel in the industry.
+SimilarWeb also has the largest and most diverse contributor network in the industry.
 The combination of these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.

 How does Google Analytics collect their demographic information?

 How accurate is the website demographic data?

-The model SimilarWeb created was built using our extensive direct measurement data set in combination with our global panel data.
+The model SimilarWeb created was built using our extensive direct measurement data set in combination with our global contributor network.

-SimilarWeb built the model using the majority of its direct measurement data set, however, it used the remaining subset of this data set to for accuracy testing, to validate our estimations.
+SimilarWeb built the model using the majority of its direct measurement data set, however, it used the remaining subset of this data set for accuracy testing, to validate our estimations.
 The test results were very robust, with only a minor error.